sluchznak/ts-example/README.md

 Example of using type-graphql (+ dataloader) + typedi + typeorm

-This projects uses https://github.com/jsynowiec/node-typescript-boilerplate as a boilerplate.
+This project uses https://github.com/jsynowiec/node-typescript-boilerplate as a boilerplate.

 ## Usage